zconsulting-ar-public/aws-moodle/README.md

 This cloudformation stack is based on [https://github.com/aws-samples/aws-refarch-moodle](https://github.com/aws-samples/aws-refarch-moodle)

-It's the same architecture but with aurora-MySQL and Nginx.
+It's the same architecture but with Aurora-MySQL and Nginx.

 # Error during installation